emilyantosch/shc_pr3_vl/SOL2/slides_2/main.typ

 == Identifiers
 #slide[
+  #text(size: 24pt)[
     - All things that you name in Java are called *identifiers*.
 Many things you write need a name!

     #memo[
       - Follow these rules for identifiers:
         - Letters, numbers, underscores, and dollar signs are allowed.
         - The first character may not be a number.
         - Case sensitivity is observed.
         - No spaces or keywords.
         - Not the literals `true`, `false`, or `null`.
+    ]
   ]
 ]

 #slide[
   - All reserved keywords in Java:
   #align(center + horizon)[
     #table(
       columns: 4,
       `abstract`, `double`, `int`, `super`,